jtara1/GameMediaBot/README.md

 ```
 _Note:_ sudo is needed by the `keyboard` library when running on Linux.

-Then you'd need to update the code in `run.py` to
+Then you'd need to update the code in `run.py` to monitor the twitter account of interest
+using the data to classified as training data for the classification algorithm.

 ---